 Wellllll….robots don’t get covid (though someone is probably readying a training dummy with symptoms) so how does the pandemic affect Robots That Jump?

 Puzzled, robo and VR evangelists see Covid-19 as a way to force people to accept that humanoid robots are “almost here”, and will form a big part of their future.
+People’s limited mobility, and the fact that a robot can’t get infected, provides a test case for robots in society.

 And, at first glance, it makes sense – a robot can’t get infected, right?
 But basically this is PR, if not religious preaching.